ligato/docs/docs/tutorials/08_grpc-tutorial.md

 type Option func(*Client)
 ```

+---

-**2. Define the App as a top-level plugin** by preparing the structure in the `/grpc/cmd/client/main.go` file with all methods required to implement the plugin interface.
-For simplicity, the structure defines only our GRPC plugin.
+Define the App as a top-level plugin.
+Prepare the struct in the `/grpc/cmd/client/main.go` file with all methods required to implement the plugin interface.
+To keep it simple, the struct defines only your gRPC plugin:
 ```go
 package main